andrevidela/Research-report/Thesis/index.md

 This allows us to implement `Copy` and `Drop` by inheriting the instance from `List` and `Vect`.
 Additionally, since the procedure to implement those instances is very mechanical, it could almost certainly be automatically derived.

-This approach is reminiscent of projects like practical levitation\cite{practical_levitation} or Typedefs[^16], which describe data types as data structures.
-And the benefits of both would translate quite well to our situation, beyond the ability to dance around linearity with primitive types.
+This approach is reminiscent of projects like levitation\cite{levitation}, Typedefs[^19], or containers\cite{indexed_containers} , which describe data types as data structures.
+And the benefits of this approach would translate quite well to our situation, beyond the ability to dance around linearity with primitive types.

-Indeed, in both instance, once our data type is represented we can use its structure to infer its properties.
+Indeed, once our types are represented as a data types we can use their structure to infer its properties.
 For example, if a data type has _type parameters_ then we can generate instance for `Functor`, `Applicative`, etc. If the data type resembles `List Char` then we can replace it by the primitive type `String`.
 Finally, we can use semantic-preserving operations on our data types in order to optimise their representations in the generated code.
 For example `data Options = Folder Int | Directory Int` is equivalent to `Vect 33 Bool` which can be represented as an unboxed `Int64` .
 Even more optimisations could be performed by mapping `Vect` of constant length to buffers of memory of constant size and index through them in `O(1)` instead of `O(n)`.

-As the cherry on top, this mapping would allow the coverage checker to infer missing cases accurately for primitive types.
-Indeed this example should work but the Idris2 compiler is unable to check the coverage of all Strings:
+As the cherry on top, this mapping would help the coverage checker to infer missing cases accurately for primitive types, allowing to write proofs about primitive types easier.
+In the following example the Idris2 compiler is unable to check the coverage of all strings, even though it should:

 ```haskell
 data IsTrueOrFalse : String -> Type where